RedisInsight/RedisInsight/tests/playwright/README.md

 ```
 and change the config in playwright.config,js.

-For loading Redis databases and data similar to the other project you have [local-docker-environment](./local-docker-environment) folder.
+For loading Redis databases and data similar to the other project, you have the [local-docker-environment](./local-docker-environment) folder.
-Fil the .env file similar to [the setup in Confluence ](https://redislabs.atlassian.net/wiki/spaces/DX/pages/4906319969/Mac+setup+e2e+tests)
+Fill the `.env` file similar to [the setup in Confluence](https://redislabs.atlassian.net/wiki/spaces/DX/pages/4906319969/Mac+setup+e2e+tests)
-and execute
+and execute:

 ```shell
  ./local-docker-environment/create_local_environment.sh
 ```

-to destroy the environment use
+To destroy the environment use:
 ```shell
  ./local-docker-environment/destroy_local_environment.sh
 ```

 ## Runs

-Runs the end-to-end tests.
-(All projects)
+Runs the end-to-end tests (all projects):

 ``` shell
   yarn playwright test
 ```